NICOTINE REPLACEMENT THERAPY (NRT)

 - mouth and nasal sprays

 Patches release nicotine directly into the bloodstream through the skin and help to relieve cravings and withdrawal symptoms.
 They can be worn for 24 hours or just 16 hours whilst you’re awake and are available in different strengths.
 The 24-hour patches are particularly good for those who crave cigarettes when they wake up in the morning.
+If you don’t crave cigarettes until later in the day, the 16 hour patches are better because the 24-hour patches can affect your sleep.

 Nicotine chewing gum